mlisook/plastic-map-info/README.md

 ## WHY!?

-In its current implementation (as of August 2017) the native infowindow does not support event handlers, so interactive infowindows are out.
-For example:
+In its current implementation (as of June 2018) the native infowindow does not support event handlers, so interactive infowindows are out.
+For example, something as simple as this:
 ```html
     <google-map-marker ...>
       <paper-button on-tap="makeReservation">Reserve</paper-button>
       ...
     </google-map-marker>
 ```
 This will _not work_ because all bindings are lost when the infowindow is built.
-There is an issue open ([#288](https://github.com/GoogleWebComponents/google-map/issues/288)), it has been open for more than a year, but as of now it is not resolved.
+There is an issue open ([#288](https://github.com/GoogleWebComponents/google-map/issues/288)), it has been open for more than 2 years, but as of now it is not resolved.

 Additionally, the native infowindow does not support the use of CSS style classes under native shadow dom (classes work under shady dom).

 These issues have to do with the way native infoWindow works and the way `google-map-marker` has to copy the infoWindow content, effectively moving the marker content from light DOM of the `google-map-marker` to shadow DOM of the `google-map`.
 This can't really be fixed in `google-map-marker` while continuing to use the native infoWindow and it seems very unlikely the native infoWindow would be modified to support the Polymer element scenario.
 Therefore, I believe the issue will persist indefinately.

 If you don't need event handlers, and will style your elements in the infowindow only with `style="..."` on each tag, _use the native infowindow_.
-If you do need events, or CSS style classes, this element may help you.
+If you do need interaction, events, animation or CSS style classes, this element is fully composable.

 ## Normal Infowindow Functionality Supported